rsimmonsjr/axiom/README.md

 ## What is an Actor Model

-An actor model is an architectural asynchrounous programming paradigm characterized by the use of actors for all processing activities.
+An actor model is an architectural asynchronous programming paradigm characterized by the use of actors for all processing activities.
 Actors have the following characteristics:
-1. An actor can be interracted with only by means of messages.
+1. An actor can be interacted with only by means of messages.
 2. An actor processes only one message at a time.
 3. An actor will process a message only once.
 4. An actor can send a message to any other actor without knowledge of that actor's internals.